Milton Keynes Hospital expedites care for veteran with Service-attributable injuries

 What was the situation?

 Lee, 61, is a Royal Navy veteran who served for 8 years.
-During his service, he suffered a spinal injury when the ship rolled and he fell down a hatchway.
-This resulted in Lee spending three months in traction at the Royal Naval Hospital in Haslar, before surgery to repair the injury and fuse the spine, leaving him with pain and limited movement.
+During his service, he suffered a spinal injury when his ship rolled and he fell down a hatchway.
+Lee spent three months in traction at the Royal Naval Hospital in Haslar, before surgery to repair the injury and fuse the spine, leaving him with pain and limited movement.
 Periodic flare-ups required medical intervention to reduce the pain radiating down both legs.

 Things came to a head again when Lee underwent an MRI in January 2023.
 This showed four damaged discs in the lower back, along with intense pain and an inability to walk very far, bend or move effectively.
-Lee was referred to the pain management team at MK Hospital in July 2023.
+Lee was referred to the pain management team at Milton Keynes Hospital.
 He was informed that the wait time to be seen could take up to two years.

 Lee continued to be in significant pain and was increasingly frustrated.
 He contacted the Patient Advice and Liaison Service (PALS) office.
 He ticked the ‘Have you served?’ box and was connected to the Trust’s Armed Forces Covenant Support Officer.